 Now that the potential of IoT is known to the world, it’s not just developers whose eyes brighten whenever they hear about IoT.
 According to the United Nations, over 65% of the world’s population will be residing in urban areas by the end of 2050.
 Considering this, Azure IoT Suite has drawn major attention of city planners, construction companies, and real-estate industry.

-Talking about construction companies, construction managers can rely on Azure IoT Suite to gain real-time details of the construction operation and processes, in addition to providing efficiency reports of machines and workers.
+Azure IoT Suite to gain real-time details of the construction operation and processes, in addition to providing efficiency reports of machines and workers.
 With the help of M2M connectivity, construction companies can minimize the time consumed in the processes and reduce the overall cost associated with them.
 A connected process will provide more insights on workers’ safety and take informed decisions on construction management.

 Some of the ways in which construction companies can benefit from Azure IoT Suite are: